Conformal Perturbation Theory on K3: The Quartic Gepner Point: Introduction

 Our goal in this article is twofold.
 First, we want to establish the framework for conformal perturbation theory of Gepner models and use it to explore their moduli space neighborhood.
 For this we need to compute correlation functions and evaluate the perturbation integrals.
 Our second goal is motivated by a more specific question: Are rational CFTs dense in this moduli space?
 The motivation for this question comes from torus compactifications, where the answer is yes \cite{Moore:1998pn,Wendland:2000ye,Hosono:2002yb}. \cite{Gukov:2002nw} then conjectured that rational CFTs are dense also in the moduli space if the CY is a K3, but not if it is a higher dimensional CY manifold.
 This conjecture was approached from a geometric perspective in \cite{Chen:2005gm,Kidambi:2022wvh,Okada:2022jnq}.
-Here we want to approach it using conformal perturbation theory.
+Here we want to approach it using conformal perturbation theory.\footnote{A similar question was recently studied in \cite{Antunes:2022vtb} using perturbative RG flows.}

 From the point of view of perturbation theory, how could a new rational CFT arise near a Gepner point?
 Because $c=6$ or higher, this CFT cannot be rational with respect to the overall $N=(2,2)$ algebra.
 This means that there must be additional chiral fields in the CFT, that is fields with $\bar h=0$.
 At the Gepner point itself, such additional fields were of course given by the $N=(2,2)$ algebra of the individual factors; however, we do not expect these to survive the perturbation.
 The idea is therefore to start with a field that is not chiral at the Gepner point with say weight $(h(0),\bar h(0))$.
 Under perturbation by a modulus with coupling constant $\lambda$, we are hoping to find a nearby point $\lambda_0$ such that \be \bar h(\lambda_0)= 0\ . \ee The symmetry algebra at $\lambda_0$ is thus enhanced by this new chiral field.
 If we are lucky, then the CFT at $\lambda_0$ might indeed be rational.
 Even though not sufficient, having such a field is definitely necessary for this.
 See for instance \cite{Benjamin:2020flm} for a description of this mechanism for the toy model of a free boson on $S^1$.